Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Units: this shall be in grams of carbon per kilowatt hours (gCO2eq/kWh).

-### Embodied Emissions (`M`)
+### Embodied emissions

 Embodied carbon (otherwise referred to as “embedded carbon”) is the amount of carbon emitted during the creation and disposal of a hardware device.

 When software runs on a device, a fraction of the total embodied emissions of the device is allocated to the software.
-This is the value of `M` that you need to calculate in the SCI equation.
+This is the value of `M` that needs to be calculated in the SCI equation.

 This fraction consists of both a time-share and a resource-share.
-The length of time your software runs on the device determines the time-share.
-The percentage of the device reserved just for your application during the time-share determines your resource-share.
+The length of time software runs on the device determines its time-share.
+The percentage of the device reserved just for that application during the time-share determines that application's resource-share.

-To calculate the time-share, amortize the total embodied carbon over the expected life span of your device and then extrapolate based on the time reserved for your usage.
-For example, if the device’s embodied carbon was 1000kg with an expected lifespan of 4 years and you reserved use for 1hr, the time-share embodied emissions would be 1000 * 1/(4\*365\*24) or around 28g of the total.
+To calculate the time-share, amortize the total embodied carbon over the expected life span of the device and then extrapolate based on the time reserved for the usage.
+For example, if the device’s embodied carbon was 1000kg with an expected lifespan of four years and it was reserved for use for one hour, the time-share embodied emissions would be 1000 * 1/(4\*365\*24) or around 28g of the total.

-To calculate resource-share, we look at the share of total available resources reserved for use by your software.
-For instance, the percentage of total virtual CPUs reserved for your software is a good choice for the resource-share metric in the virtualized cloud space.
+To calculate resource-share, look at the share of total available resources reserved for use by the software.
+For instance, the percentage of total virtual CPUs reserved for the software is a good choice for the resource-share metric in the virtualized cloud space.

-To calculate the share of `M` for a software application, we use the equation:
+To calculate the share of `M` for a software application, use the equation:

 `M = TE * TS * RS`

 Where:

-- `TE` = Total Embodied Emissions, meaning the sum of Life Cycle Assessment (LCA) emissions for all hardware components.
+- `TE` = Total Embodied Emissions; the sum of Life Cycle Assessment (LCA) emissions for all hardware components.
-- `TS = Time-share, meaning the share of the total life span of the hardware reserved for use by the software.
+- `TS` = Time-share; the share of the total life span of the hardware reserved for use by the software.
-- `RS = Resource-share, meaning the share of the total available resources of the hardware reserved for use by the software.
+- `RS` = Resource-share; the share of the total available resources of the hardware reserved for use by the software.

-We can further refine the equation:
+The equation can be expanded further:

 `M = TE * (TR/EL) * (RR/TR)`

 Where:

-- `TE` = Total Embodied Emissions, meaning the sum of LCA emissions for all hardware components.
-- `TR` = Time Reserved, meaning the length of time the hardware is reserved for use by the software.
+- `TR` = Time Reserved; the length of time the hardware is reserved for use by the software.
-- `EL` = Expected Lifespan, meaning the anticipated time that the equipment will be installed.
+- `EL` = Expected Lifespan; the anticipated time that the equipment will be installed.
-- `RR` = Resources Reserved, meaning the number of resources reserved for use by the software.
+- `RR` = Resources Reserved; the number of resources reserved for use by the software.
-- `TR` = Total Resources, meaning the total number of resources available.
+- `TR` = Total Resources; the total number of resources available.

-You shall include an estimate of all the embodied emissions for the hardware used within your software boundary.
+An estimate of all the embodied emissions for the hardware used within the software boundary shall be included.

-You may use simple models to estimate embodied emissions; however, you should use the most granular data possible and ideally emissions data from a device’s life cycle analysis when calculating your embodied carbon.
+Simple models to estimate embodied emissions may be used; however, the most granular data possible and ideally emissions data from a device’s life cycle analysis when calculating the embodied carbon should be used.

-Since the purpose of the SCI is the elimination of emissions `M` shall not include any any [market-based measures](#market-based-measures).
+Since the purpose of the SCI is the elimination of emissions `M` shall not include any [market-based measures](#market-based-measures).

 Units: this shall be in grams of carbon (gCO2eq).

-### Functional Unit Conversion
+### Functional unit conversion

 An aggregate SCI score can be composed of multiple component SCI scores.

-Then, as long as the functional unit of R is the same across all the component SCI scores, you can sum them up to calculate the aggregate SCI.
+Then, as long as the functional unit of `R` is the same across all the component SCI scores, these can be summed to calculate the aggregate SCI.
 To sum multiple component SCI scores into one aggregate score, the functional unit R shall be the same across all components.

 If the functional unit of a software component is not the same as the aggregate functional unit, then the component SCI score needs to be converted to match that of the aggregate SCI functional unit.
-You shall disclose details of any unit conversion factors used in calculating your SCI score.
+Details of any unit conversion factors used in calculating the SCI score shall be disclosed.

 ## Software Boundary